CAUSA/Frameshift/README.md

-### Frameshift substitutions and the frameshift tolerability of the genetic code and the protein coding genes
+### Frameshift substitutions and the frameshift tolerability of the genetic code and the protein-coding genes

 #### 1	Protein and coding DNA sequences